rashidovich/solana/README.md

 `Telegraf config`

-If you plan to send metrics to community dashboard then use [this config](https://github.com/stakeconomy/solanamonitoring#example-telegraf-configuration), if you create your own environment (influxDb + grafana) then you might use same config but with substituted values in [[outputs.influxdb]] section.
+If you plan to send metrics to Solana community dashboard then use [this config](https://github.com/stakeconomy/solanamonitoring#example-telegraf-configuration), if you create your own environment (influxDb + grafana) then you might use same config but with substituted values in [[outputs.influxdb]] section.
 In both cases we update [[inputs.exec]] section with new **commands**

 [[inputs.exec]]
     commands = ["/root/solanamonitoring/monitor.sh -s /bin/bash root"]

 store telegraf config using path: /home/user/telegraf/telegraf.conf